OpenArabicPE/slides/2023-openiti/2021-06-29-openarabicpe.md

 ::: columns
 :::: wide

-- Volunteer-run scholarly editing and infrastructure-building (since 2015)
+- Volunteer-run scholarly editing and infrastructure-building (mostly 2015--20)
 - Digital scholarly editions
     + 6 Arabic magazines from Baghdad, Cairo, Damascus with c.800 issues and more than 9 million words.
     + full text and facsimiles modelled in TEI XML